 What is the debate over the policy?

 Proponents of TPS assert that it is an effective humanitarian tool for people living in the United States who are unable to safely return to their home countries.
 El Salvador and Honduras, for example, are two of the world’s most dangerous countries; both are plagued by high levels of violence linked to criminal gangs.
-Meanwhile, civil war in South Sudan rages on, while Yemen remains embroiled in a humanitarian crisis.
+Meanwhile, civil wars and humanitarian crises rage on in South Sudan and Yemen, while Russia continues its assault on Ukraine.
 As such, migrant rights supporters have advocated for reforming TPS to make it easier for migrants to obtain permanent residency [PDF].

 Some experts also point to the economic benefits of having a larger immigrant population, as the vast majority of TPS holders are employed.
-In many cases, prospects for work in their home countries are grim: the World Bank put unemployment in Haiti, the poorest country in the Americas, at 14.5 percent in 2020.
+In many cases, prospects for work in their home countries are grim: the World Bank put unemployment in Haiti, the poorest country in the Americas, at 14.8 percent in 2022.
 TPS holders’ removal could hurt the economies of U.S. cities with many TPS beneficiaries, such as Washington, DC, and Los Angeles, advocates say.
-A 2017 report by the Immigrant Legal Resource Center found that ending TPS for Salvadorans that year would have resulted in more than $673 million in turnover costs, as roughly 88 percent of Salvadoran TPS holders were employed.
+A 2017 report by the Immigrant Legal Resource Center found that ending TPS for a combined three hundred thousand Haitian, Honduran, and Salvadoran migrants that year would have resulted in $967 million in turnover costs.
 Furthermore, removing TPS holders from the United States could damage already weak economies in their home countries.
-Remittances, a large portion of which comes from the United States, make up roughly 23 percent of Haiti’s gross domestic product (GDP).
+Remittances, a large portion of which comes from the United States, made up 22 percent of Haiti’s gross domestic product (GDP) in 2022.

 Some critics, however, argue that an originally temporary designation should not become a de facto permanent program.
 Many who favor limiting it say that the savings and skills TPS beneficiaries have acquired while in the United States can benefit their origin countries.
 Certain policymakers have maintained that ending TPS designations after a set period is consistent with the program’s goal of providing a temporary safe haven for individuals rather than creating a path to permanent residency.
 In 2017, then-Secretary of Homeland Security John Kelly said TPS “is inherently temporary in nature, and beneficiaries should plan accordingly that this status may finally end.”